 If the defendant’s right to be heard is violated, the defendant may resist the enforcement.
 If the defendant was not duly summoned pursuant to the laws of the state where the judgement was rendered or was not represented before that court, or the court decree was not pronounced in his/her absence or nonappearance in a manner contrary to the relevant laws of such foreign state, then the defendant may resist enforcement of that judgement in Turkey.
 However, the defendant must raise its objections in this matter before the court handling the enforcement proceedings.
 The courts are not allowed to consider these factors ex officio.

 Satisfaction of the Judgement or Impediment for Enforcement

 Finally, the defendant may resist enforcement on the grounds that the judgement has been entirely or partially executed previously or an impediment has occurred preventing its execution.
 For instance, if the defendant against whom enforcement is to be sought no longer exists (e.g. wounded up), then, in principle, it will not be possible to execute the foreign court judgement.

 The enforcement proceedings should be brought before a civil court (in Turkish: asliye mahkemesi).
 There are different branches of civil courts.
 In order to prevent delays, the competent court must be determined at the outset.
 In this vein, if the judgement enforcement of which is sought relates to a commercial dealing between the parties, then commercial courts are competent to hear the case.

 After designating what branch of civil courts is competent, the geographic jurisdiction should also be determined.
-As a principle courts of the place where the defendant’s residence is have jurisdiction to hear the enforcement lawsuit.
+As a principle courts of the place where the defendant’s residence has jurisdiction to hear the enforcement lawsuit.
 If the defendant does not have a residence in Turkey, then the case needs to be brought where the defendant is based.
-In case none of these is applicable, then the case may be brought in Ankara, Istanbul or Izmir.
+In case none of these is applicable, then the case may be brought in Ankara, Istanbul, or Izmir.